Environmental-Policy-Innovation-Center/tx-dw-tool/README.md

 cd to the working directory
 `docker build --tag [tx-app] .`
 Grab a cup off coffee while it compiles.
-Type `docker images` to see built containers and verify your [tx-app] built succesfully.
+Type `docker images` to see built containers and verify your [tx-app] built successfully.
 Type `docker run -p 2000:2000 [tx-app]` to run the application.

 # Important links